 I'm going to tell you something right now that you will absolutely not agree with, but I've been a wrestling fan my whole life and I will live and die by this.
 It's hard enough, believe me, I write this shit, it is hard enough to get somebody over.
 You will never ever, ever, ever, ever see the Japanese wrestlers or the Mexican wrestlers over in American mainstream wrestling.
 I'm an American.
 If I'm watching wrestling here in America, I don't give a shit about a Japanese guy.
 I don't give a shit about a Mexican guy.
 I'm from America, and that's what I want to see.

-Hypocritical Humor: As much as they hate the guy, go on any wrestling board with a Book Your Own Angle thread and you'll you find a disturbing amount written by Smarks who seem to have the same booking sensibilities as Russo.
+Running the Asylum:invoked As much as they hate the guy, go on any wrestling board with a Book Your Own Angle thread and you'll find a disturbing amount written by Smarks who seem to have the same booking sensibilities as Russo.

 Worked Shoot: Especially during his time in WCW, even though few if anyone really believed that what they were seeing was supposed to have been "real."